 • Want ultimate convenience:

 No doubt it’s a very convenient location.
-But if you are the type that likes your supermarket at your doorstep then this is not the development for you.
+But if you are the type that likes an MRT at your doorstep then this is not the development for you.